nebula-plugins/nebula-kotlin-plugin/README.md

 	- Use the https://github.com/nebula-plugins/gradle-java-cross-compile-plugin to set the `targetJdk` if desired
 - Bundles the `kotlin-allopen` and `kotlin-noarg` plugins to allow them to be applied without adding them manually to the classpath

+# Quick Start

+Refer to the [Gradle Plugin Portal](https://plugins.gradle.org/plugin/nebula.kotlin) for instructions on how to apply the main plugin.

 # Basic Build

 The plugin simplifies a basic Kotlin build script to: